-COP30 President Urges Most Ambitious Emissions Targets Possible - UrduPoint
+COP30 President Urges Most ambitious Emissions Targets Possible - UrduPoint

 Brazil will host the COP30 meeting in the Amazonian city of Belem -- the first time the conference will be held in a region considered so crucial to the global climate.

-This year's climate conference will come after US President Donald Trump withdrew his country from the Paris accord for a second time and doubled down on the use of fossil fuels.
+This year's climate conference will come after US President Donald Trump announced the withdrawal of his country from the Paris accord for a second time and doubled down on the use of fossil fuels.

-Correa do Lago said there were still "several ways to talk to the United States" about climate change, such us through the G20 or the UN Framework Convention on Climate Change.
+Correa do Lago said there were still "several ways to talk to the United States" about climate change, such as through the G20 or the UN Framework Convention on Climate Change.

+The UN's climate chief Simon Stiell, speaking in the Brazilian capital on Thursday, said nations' self-interest should drive the fight against global warming.

+"A country may step back -- but others are already stepping into their place to seize the opportunity, and to reap the massive rewards: stronger economic growth, more jobs, less pollution and far lower health costs, more secure and affordable energy," said Stiell.

 - Increasing climate financing -